+String art looks complicated, but it's actually a fun project that comes together quickly (even with kids involved) and makes a great Valentine's Day idea.
 Paint a piece of lightweight wood your desired color.
 Trace a heart shape using a pencil, and stencil the outline of the love letters, or another word of your choosing.
 Tap thin nails on the outlines of the shape and word, spacing them about 1/2 inch apart.
 Loop a thin yarn or string from nail to nail, across, up and down, and side to side, until you achieve the desired look.

 Create a one-of-a-kind mantel display with these simple cutout 3-D cards.

-Use jewelry or glass glue to secure chains to glass bottles, either in a neutral color or pink or red.
+Instead of casting off old bracelets, earrings, and necklaces, give them new life as a Valentine's Day accent for inexpensive vases.
+Use jewelry or glass glue to secure chains to glass bottles, either in a neutral color or in pink or red.
 Try wrapping chains around bottles, outlining shapes, positioning as letters or numbers, or creating other simple designs.
-We also removed the pin from the back of a plastic flower and let it embellish one of the bottles.
+We removed the pin from the back of a plastic flower to embellish one of the bottles.
 When the glue is dry, prime the bottles and paint with high-gloss paint.
 We chose white, but this collection would look equally stunning in glossy cobalt or yellow.

 No flowers?
 No problem: These edible blooms offer the best of both worlds -- centerpiece and dessert.

+A wreath covered with paper curls bursts with the color and spirit of Valentine's Day.
+Lovely over a mantel or on a door, this wreath is easy to construct.
 Tightly wrap 1x6-inch strips of patterned paper around a pencil to curl.
 Glue the end of each curl into a loop.
 Hot-glue the paper to an 8-inch foam wreath form.
 Repeat until the form is covered.
-Lightly brush liquid adhesive over the paper curls, and sprinkle with glitter.
+Lightly brush liquid adhesive over the paper curls and sprinkle with glitter.
 Print a Valentine's Day sentiment on patterned paper, back it with a felt circle, and add a white stick for a paper lollipop embellishment.